Context Clues: The Tool for Paid Advertising Campaign’s Success

 Ads become effective through the ‘trial and error’ method.
 Watch your data and statistics closely and regularly to understand and analyze it better.
 Look for ways that can help you attract those eyeballs.
 It’s quite possible that the kind of message that may work for your desktop ads may not go well with the mobile ads.
 Conclusively, it’s all about personalization and adaptations to changing occurring every now and then.
 No wonder they say – Change is the only constant!

-Have you opted for Google Adwords’ latest enhancements?
+Have you opted for Google Ads’ latest enhancements?
 What improvements has it brought about in your CTR?
 Share your thoughts and experiences with us.